jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step14/README.md

 ```

-For convenience, we will just put this in an IIP - as far as `ReadJDBC` is concerned, it could be in an IIP, or on a file - it doesn't care.
+For convenience, we will put this in an IIP - however, as far as `ReadJDBC` is concerned, it could be in an IIP, or on a file - it doesn't care.

 So here is our network, with the field correspondences added in:

 ![Adding correspondences](https://github.com/jpaulm/fbp-etl/blob/master/src/com/jpaulmorrison/Step14/docs/Step14.png "Adding field correspondences")

+The `ReadJDBC` component will now generate the `getxxx` method for each column based on the *target* field type - `ReadJDBC` will produce a message if there is a mismatch.

+This completes the development stage for this component.
+If error messages, or other run-time exceptions, occur, please raise an issue in Issues.